lowrycito/handbook/pages/study-manual-general-handbook-10-aaronic-priesthood.md

 young men and women talking

-The ward youth council discusses ways to help others build testimonies, receive saving ordinances, keep covenants, and become followers of Jesus Christ (see Moroni 6:4–5).
+The ward youth council discusses ways to help others build testimonies, receive saving ordinances, make and keep covenants, and become followers of Jesus Christ (see Moroni 6:4–5).
 They counsel together about the needs of the young men and young women in the ward.
 They may discuss activities to meet these needs.
 However, detailed planning of activities should happen in quorum or class presidency meetings.

 See 29.2.6 for more information about the ward youth council.